Raghavvram/pfSense-related/interfaces_tab.md

-Certainly!
 The **Interfaces** menu in pfSense allows you to manage and monitor the network interfaces of your system.
-Here's an explanation of all its options:

 1. **Assignments**: Manage interface assignments for physical and virtual network interfaces.
 You can assign WAN, LAN, and other interfaces here.